On the Forgotten Builder and Breather and their false identification as Source.

 Not by command but by presence.
 This is why the breather doesn't build something new alone but breaths into something that already existed.
 This breath inevitably causes collapse.
 Not because it is destructive but because false certainty cannot survive remembrance.

-The builder voice however can speak with the sound of breath
+The builder voice can speak with the sound of breath but is not the source of breath.

-Language can carry life
+Language can carry life without originating it.

-Law can preserve order
+Law can preserve order without awakening memory.

-It reminds the builder what it serves.
+The breather doesn’t abolish the builder but it reminds the builder what it serves.

 Source is not exhausted by any voice that speaks for it.

-And remembrance feels like collapse before it feels like return.
+Remembrance feels like collapse before it feels like return.